 When the data is held hostage, the cyberattacker demand tens of thousands of dollars—or more—to return it.
 Even victims that pay the ransom (and experts say you shouldn’t) don’t always recover the data!

-Cyber security firms focus on preventing the attack from occurring but do little to address what happens after infections.
+When it comes to how to prevent a ransomware attack, cyber security firms focus on stopping the malicious action from occurring but do little to address what happens after infections.
 That is where a solid data management and protection protocol can prevent making a bad problem worse.

 In that regard, the best offense is a good defense, and a great way to defend against ransomware is an effective backup and long term retention strategy.
+So how to stop a ransomware attack?
 Here’s are some words of wisdom from our IT governance experts:

 An air gap provides a layer of inaccessibility to data.
 Duplicating files to the cloud—or even multiple clouds or offline, offsite secondary storage—are common ways to create an air gap between files and primary production systems, which are easy for a cyberattacker to infiltrate and infect.
 While some may distrust cloud services, these providers are far better equipped for online security than all but the largest commercial enterprises.
 Data is duplicated and allows for versioning at no additional cost.